timfilzinger/idp-software.com/docs/vendors/Alphamoon/index.md

 # AlphaMoon

-Alphamoon serves as an AI assistant by extracting, dividing, classifying, and transferring data and optimizing workflows on one convenient platform.
+Alphamoon is an AI assistant that extracts, divides, classifies, and transfers data and optimizes workflows on one convenient platform.

 ![]()